 - Do you have a large international customer base?

-To make sure you can deliver on customer expectations, try to minimize the number of shipping zones your average package travels.
+Where you ship to and from are two of the most important aspects that should inform your fulfilment strategy.
+Customers want ecommerce delivery to be quick and without a high price tag – so make sure you can deliver on customer expectations, try to minimise the number of shipping zones your average package travels.
 This can reduce shipping costs and times, leading to happier customers.

-4. Customization needs
+4. Customisation needs

 - Are your products made-to-order?

 - Is customisation a key selling point of your brand?